-Friends University is offering a student insurance policy available for all Friends University students through Student Assurance Services.
-This plan was selected based on the comments and recommendations of a number of students concerned about the rising cost of health insurance coverage.
+Friends University is offering a student insurance policy available to students participating in athletics through United Healthcare.
 We believe this plan provides a very good level of coverage for the smallest premium obtainable.
-All F-1 International students are required to sign up for this plan.
-As a new international student joining Friends University for the first time, you will be automatically charged for this plan as part of your initial deposit and will be enrolled by your International Advisor.
-If you have questions pertaining to this policy or would like more information you may email firstname.lastname@example.org or email@example.com or call 316-295-5675.
+All undergraduate F-1 International students are required to sign up for this plan.
+As a new undergraduate international student joining Friends University for the first time, you will be automatically charged for this plan as part of your initial deposit and will be enrolled by your International Advisor.
+If you have questions pertaining to this policy or would like more information you may email email@example.com.
 You may also ask your admissions representative.

-The PPO Network is First Health.
-A provider directory can be found at www.firsthealth.com.
+The PPO Network is Cigna.
+A provider directory can be found here.
 Please note that benefits may not be covered if services are provided by an out of network provider.

 TB prevention and Immunization

 Friends University and the State of Kansas have long required F-1 visa holders to be tested for tuberculosis (TB).
 Starting in the fall of 2010, the Friends University will require those who are considered high-risk for tuberculosis, including all F-1 international students, to be tested with a blood test called Quantiferon (QFT).
 There are several advantages to using QFT:

 • Requires fewer patient visits to complete the TB screening process

 • Results are more accurate than the TB skin test

 • BCG vaccination does not affect QFT results.

 1. All new F-1 students will be required to have the QFT prior to beginning classes.
 Returning F-1 students may be required to have testing completed at the discretion of the International Advisor.